hawkeg02/DatabricksGenieBOT/README.md

 - Python
 - Bot Framework SDK
 - aiohttp for asynchronous HTTP requests
-- Databricks Genie API (Private Preview)
+- Databricks Genie API (Public Preview)

 The main components of the system are:
 - A `genie_conversation` function that handles the communication with the Genie API